 We also split up the household duties.
 The faster the work gets done, the more time we have to spend together.
 For example, after dinner, it’s common practice for one of us to get the children ready for bath and bedtime, while the other tackles the dishes, cleans up the kitchen and puts away leftovers.

-A few days ago, I ended up with kitchen duty, and as I stood at the sink washing dishes, I listened to the rest of my family cleaning up the toys in another room.
+A few days ago, I ended up with kitchen duty, and as I stood at the sink washing dishes, which my husband had claimed was the best.
+I listened to the rest of my family cleaning up the toys in another room.
 As I listened to my husband direct the kids to put their toys away, it struck me how different his method was, compared to mine.

 He turned the chore into a game, whereas I would have given specific instructions for my daughter to put her dolls away and my son to pick up all the blocks.
 My way is faster, but his way was more fun.
 The kids didn’t whine or complain, and in the end, the result was the same.
 The toys got picked up and the kids went upstairs to prepare for bath and bed.

 It was hard for me to stand there and listen and not interject, or instruct the kids to put the toys, “Not there, on THAT shelf,” but I held my tongue for a reason.
 It’s very true that my husband and I have different ways of approaching things, but we agree on all the big things.
 The biggest one is that we’re equal partners in raising our children.
 So while it might be hard for neat freak me to see the toys put away in the wrong place, in the long run it’s not something worth getting upset over.
 And my husband is not one of my children that needs to be instructed on how to do things either.
 I might prefer my way, but does that make it the best way?
 Clearly, my children preferred the slower, more fun method of toy clean up, instead of their mother barking orders like a drill Sergeant.